esarafianou/node-sec-roadmap/chapter-5/oversight.md

 shouldn't require security review before developers use them on an experimental basis.

-There are a many workflows that allows people to work independently and later circle back so that nothing falls through the cracks.
+There are many workflows that allow people to work independently and later circle back so that nothing falls through the cracks.
 Below is one that has worked in similar contexts: